ziparker/PlotJuggler/README.md

 PlotJuggler required a lot of work to be developed; my goal is to build the most intuitive and powerfull tool to visualize data and timeseries.

-I have been developing PlotJuggler in my spare time since 2016, but its further development is impossible without the financial support of those people and companies which use it.

-If you are an individual, consider making a small donation on any of these platforms:
+If you find PlotJuggler useful, consider making a donation on any of these platforms:
 [BuyMeACoffe](https://www.buymeacoffee.com/plotjuggler),
 [PayPal](https://www.paypal.me/facontidavide) or
 [LiveraPay](https://en.liberapay.com/facontidavide/).

-If you use PlotJuggler at work, your company can become a __sponsor__ or support the development of a specific feature.
+If you use PlotJuggler at work, your company can become a __sponsor__ and support the development of those specific features they need.

 [Contact me](mailto:davide.faconti@gmail.com) for more details.